 Google Revamps its Local Business Center

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Google, which currently owns 65 percent of the search market, has just renamed its Local Business Center
+Opinions expressed by Entrepreneur contributors are their own.Google, which currently owns 65 percent of the search market, has just renamed its Local Business Center

 'Google Places' and added a host of new features, demonstrating the behemoth's ongoing commitment to letting business owners manage their online presence using the world's No. 1 search engine.